eibanez/waukee-covid19/docs/index.md

 ## Staff members testing positive

 Staff members currently testing positive (total staff 1,800).
-Beginning September 16, the District does not report the exact number of cases if they are between 1 and 5.
-The graph below codes those days as 2.5.
+Beginning September 18, the District does not report the exact number of cases if they are between 1 and 5.
+The graph below uses a value of 2.5 cases in those days.

 <div id="data-staff"></div>